 The awesome folks over at Wholesome Yum have taken this traditional Thanksgiving dish and turned it into a yummy keto alternative.
 They use butternut squash and cauliflower as a sweet potato stand in.
 Give it a try if you really need to have sweet potatoes on your menu.

 I LOVE cranberry sauce.
-It’s simple and easy but has such a yummy flavor to cut through the often heavy flavors of the rest of your turkey dinner.
+It’s simple and easy but has such a yummy flavor.
+I love how the tartness cuts through the heavy flavors of the rest of your turkey dinner.
 It’s simply fresh cranberries heated in a saucepan with some sugar, a bit of water, and some citrus zest.
 I am allergic to oranges so I use lemon but orange is really the best.
 You cook it until the cranberries burst and are tender then add in a dash of salt and some pepper.
 Omgosh, simple and amazing!

 I am going to keep my recipe the same but I am going to use a sugar-substitute, just make sure it’s a crystallized one to get the texture right.